W. Eric Martin

 • Zombicide, a cooperative game of zombie fighting that includes ten scenarios and modular map boards that allow for more, is the first title from Guillotine Games and due to debut at Gen Con in August 2012.

-D&D Player's Handbook with little thought of, you know, actually playing the game.
+• Cryptozoic Entertainment has created a special game for twelve-year-old Eric Martin and others who want to relive their glorious days of youth immersed in the D&D Player's Handbook with little thought of, you know, actually playing the game.
 In Epic Spell Wars of the Battle Wizards: Duel at Mt.
 Skullzfyre, you create three-card spell combinations in order to blast opponents into tiny, bite-sized pieces – not that such destruction will necessarily stop them, however, as Dead Wizard cards can keep the disembodied in the game to mess with those still living.

 • Cryptozoic has also announced a Q2 2012 release date for Food Fight: Snack Attack, a forty-card expansion for its Food Fight card game with more punny names and special-powered food.